expede/EIPs/EIPS/eip-code-translations.md

 By allowing users to register their own translations .............

+We also set the template string encoding to the widely used IEEE Std 1003.1.

 ## Motivation

-User feedback is a challenge for computing generally, and especially on Ethereum.
 If Ethereum is to be a truly global system usable by experts and lay persons alike, systems to provide feedback on what happened during a transaction are needed in as many languages as possible.

+User feedback is a challenge in computing generally, and especially on Ethereum.

-There are several systems on Ethereum that are machine efficient ways of representing intent, status, state transition, or other semantic signals including enums or ERC-1066 codes.
+There are several machine efficient ways of representing intent, status, state transition, and other semantic signals including enums or ERC-1066 codes.

 The developer experience is enhanced by returning easier to consume information with more context.
-End user experience is enhanced by providing text that can be inserted into the UI.
+End user experience is enhanced by providing text that can be propagated up to the UI.

 ## Specification

 ## Contract Architecture

-Two types of contract: a `LocalePreferences`, and `Localization`s.
+Two types of contract: a `LocalePreference`, and `Localization`s.

 The `LocalePreferences` contract functions as a proxy for `tx.origin`.